cwcromwell/docs/GitTutorial.md

 git commit -a
 ````

 You have to enter comments for the commit, so your terminal will automatically open a text editing utility.
-You can probably save and close by typing CONTROL + O, followed by CONTROL + X.
+(You can probably save and close by typing ``CONTROL + O``, followed by ``CONTROL + X``, unless your default text editor is Vim or something equally challenging.)

 ## 12. Check your status again.
 It should have changed.